HEALTH MINUTE: SHARP DROP IN 2021 TEEN SUBSTANCE USE - NewsBreak

 In pre-pandemic days, if you got a sniffle and a headache, you might dismiss it as an ordinary cold and carry on as normal, even if you felt a little rough around the edges.
-But during cold and flu season, how can you be sure it’s a cold and not Covid-19?The bottom line is – without a test, you can’t.
-Because while the typical symptoms of a cold are a headache, sore throat and runny nose, those symptoms are now some of the main signs of Covid too.With Omicron cases spreading rapidly Professor Tim Spector, who helped found the...
+But during cold and flu season, how can you be sure it’s a cold and not Covid?The bottom line is – you can’t.
+Because while the typical symptoms of a cold are a headache, sore throat and runny nose, those symptoms are now some of the main signs of Covid too.The common cold is caused by a different strain of virus to the Covid-19, however....

 Comments / 0